Multifamily appears to be having a moment. More single family home investors appear to be graduating to the multifamily investment space.

 5. They give more direct control.

 The value is not as reliant on comps as it is on your ability to increase the value through increasing the NOI.
 For single family homes, the value of your property is directly tied to surrounding comparables.
-Multifamilies allow for the investor to have even more control over the property value.
+In contrast, multifamilies allow for the investor to have even more control over the property value.

 The market is changing.
 Many single family home investors are now graduating to multifamily properties.
 For some, it is out of necessity to maintain the yields and deal flow they enjoyed over the past few years.
-For others, it is to upgrade now that they have amassed more capital that needs to be deployed in the market.
+For others, it is to upgrade now that they have amassed more capital to deploy in the market.
 Some may be using multifamily as a way to get ahead of the curve and build more sustainability into their portfolios.

 Are you switching from single family homes to multifamily properties?
 Why or why not?